-3.1 The consignments are subjected to only one Customs declaration that which is made and processed in the Country of Export
+- The consignments are subjected to only one Customs declaration which is made and processed in the Country of Export

-3.2 The declaration upon release is transmitted to the Customs authorities where the consignment is passing through;
+- The declaration upon release is transmitted to the Customs authorities where the consignment is passing through

-3.4 The declaration are covered by the regional bond and or armed with the electronic cargo trucking system;
+- The declarations are covered by the regional bond and or armed with the electronic cargo tracking system;

-3.5 The inland border officer confirm exit once the consignment arrives and the next country takes over the process of monitoring through its territory.
+- The inland border officer confirms exit once the consignment arrives and the next country takes over the process of monitoring through its territory.
 The system has not yet been implemented in full to all countries.
 The status of implementation by each country is;

 - Tanzania and Rwanda